gmmsb-lncc/docktgrid/README.rst

 This project is licensed under the `LGPL v3.0 <https://www.gnu.org/licenses/lgpl-3.0.en.html>`_ license.

-📙 Database
+📙 Dataset
 ===========

-We provide a database of voxel representations of protein-ligand complexes generated using DockTGrid.
+We provide a dataset of voxel representations of protein-ligand complexes generated using DockTGrid.
-The database is available for download at `Zenodo <https://zenodo.org/records/10202043>`_.
+The dataset is available for download at `Zenodo <https://zenodo.org/records/10202043>`_.
 For more information, see the associated publication.